 We research and explore the coolest ghost towns and historic locations in Ohio!

 Englishtown – York Township Post Office: 1821 – 1823 Location:39.456951, -82.225953 on Poplar St in the east side of Nelsonville Remnants: none known Description: The town was founded by George Courtauld (1767 – 1823) who was a wealthy silk and textile manufacturer from England.
-The land was purchased in 1818 and George persuaded some of his friends to move there.
+He purchased the land in 1818 and persuaded some of his friends to move there.
 George’s intention may have had some sort of a Utopian influence, as the residents were reportedly supposed to own all the property in common.
-The cabins were arranged in a semicircle and George operated a store and post office until his untimely death.
+The cabins were arranged in a semicircle and George operated a store and post office in Englishtown until his untimely death.
 If it wasn’t for that, he would have had more of a chance to grow the town and increase its chances of survival.
-Most of the residents moved back to England and the post office moved to nearby Nelsonville.
+Most of the residents moved back to England after George passed away and the post office moved to nearby Nelsonville.
 George was laid to rest in Allegheny Cemetery on Butler St in Pittsburgh, Pennsylvania.

 Linscott – Ames Township, Athens County and Homer Township, Morgan County